 Ultimately, it's entirely up to you what you do about GPDPR.
 But what we can say is that with this page, we have tried to tell you as much about the process as we know, so that you can actively make your own choice.

 If you feel that the perceived advantages of sharing your personal identifiable data with NHS Digital and the myriad of other organisations, public, commercial or otherwise outweigh your inalienable right to confidentiality and privacy, then you don't have to do anything at all.

-In any case, if you choose to opt out now, there is no harm done, there are no negative impacts upon your healthcare as shown above, and in the future, you can always revoke your opt-out and allow NHS Digital to extract your data as if you hadn't done anything at all.
+In any case, if you choose to opt out now, there is no harm done, there are no negative impacts upon your healthcare as shown above, and in the future, you can always revoke your opt-out and allow NHS Digital to extract all your data as if you hadn't done anything at all.

 Don't think you're just being a bit paranoid or simply over-reacting; you are not alone at all; by opting out, you will be joining 1.76 million patients who have already registered a National Data Opt-out [as of June 2021] and 1.85 million patients who have already registered a Type 1 Opt-out [as of March 2018, figures not updated but likely to be somewhat higher now].
 See links below for figures.

 UPDATE: in the month of June, there were an additional 1,275,153 National Data Opt-outs, making a total of 3,032,917 as at July 1, 2021.

 We kindly ask that you do not contact us with queries and questions about this data grab.